alexanderronan/GrIS/README.md

 [Graphs](/Data/Graphs/) Contains the relevant output graphs for each study location.

 [Level 1B Metrics](/Data/Level_1B_Metrics/) contains all Level 1B metrics used in the study.
 2A contains the non-clustered level-1b metrics that have been calculated using python scripts for each study site.
 2A contains multiple CSV for each files with different either/both erroneous waveform information and calculate metrics.
 2B contains the clustered level 1B metrics derived from the non-outliers CSV file in 2A.
 2C contains the BEAST algorithm outputs for each site and multiple aggregation periods as a .pkl file.
+Human date refers to month day format, vs Epoch format of seconds since 1-1-1970.

 [Level 2 Elevations](/Data/Level_2_Elevations/) contains all Level 2 retracked elevation data used in the study.
 4A contains the raw elevation data in a CSV file for each study location.
 4B contains the clustered elevation data in a CSV file for each study location.
 4C includes the smoothed profile of the clustered elevation data as CSV files.
 1/8th and 1/12th refer to the aggregation period for smoothing.
 4D contains the BEAST algorithm outputs for each site and multiple aggregation periods as a .pkl file.